Search this site

 Measurement of Real Devices

 As mentioned in the introduction, very low impedance is of greatest importance in the energy sector.
-Because ESR directly leads to power loss, minimizing ESR is critical to device performance.
-This becomes even more important as the voltage of the device decreases or the operating current increases.
+Since ESR directly leads to power loss, minimizing it is critical to device performance.
+This becomes even more important as the voltage of the device decreases and/or the operating current increases.

 Figure 8 – Nyquist plots for a 650 F super-capacitor, a 45 Ah Li+ battery, and system background.

-What looks like a single point at the origin is actually the complete shorted-lead spectrum over the same frequency range as those of the two devices.
+What looks like a single point at 0-0, is actually the complete shorted lead spectrum over the same frequency range as those of the two devices.
 Not only do these devices have ESR below 1 mΩ, the impedance over most of their EIS spectra is below 1 mΩ.
-Next-generation devices should exhibit even lower impedance.
-It is critical to be able to measure these very low impedances with confidence.
+Next generation devices should exhibit even lower impedance.
+It is critical to be able to measure these very low impedance levels with confidence.

 Special Note on Shunt Connections